imalriyad/chrome-extension-react-starter-kit/README.md

 # React Chrome Extension Template

-This is a template for creating a Chrome extension using React and [Vite](https://vitejs.dev/) with TypeScript.
+This is a template for creating a Chrome extension using React and [Vite](https://vitejs.dev/) with TypeScript

 ## Getting Started